vootbd/devops/README.md

 # devops
 This is a project to complete the following tasks.

-##Task 1
+## Task 1
-Create a full project with code, deployment yaml and jenkinsfile in a github/gitlab/bitbucket repository.
+Create a full project with code, deployment YAML and Jenkinsfile in a GitHub/Gitlab/Bitbucket repository.
-Source should be php laravel latest code.
-You will take that code and make 2 dockerfile to create 2 docker image that displays following static html pages, App 1 browser output: Hello I am App 1
+The source should be php Laravel's latest code.
+You will take that code and make 2 docker file to create 2 docker images that display the following static HTML pages, App 1 browser output: Hello I am App 1
 App 2 browser output: Hello I am App 2
 Host these docker images in your dockerhub account publicly.
-Create separate kubernetes deployment, configmap, service yaml files.
+Create separate kubernetes deployment, config map, service yaml files.
 Service should be nodeport.
 Include a nginx deployment that will serve app1 or app2 based on api address.
 Use nginx official image and mount configmap to change configuration. http://nodeip:nodeport/app1 displays app1